MediahelpSverige/norlens/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 2.0.3 =
+* Fixed some issues with the unserialized fields conversion
+* Changed per batch variable from 100 to 30 to try to reduce timeouts on sites with a lot of entries

+= 2.0.2 =
+* Fixed an issue with the unserialized conversion page when fields had same names

+= 2.0.1 =
+* Fixed issue with Custom Fields Creator when fields had the same name as the meta name

+= 2.0.0 =
+* We now save every custom field in it's own separate post meta with an editable meta_key
+* UI improvements to repeater sortable table

+= 1.3.3 =
+* Added date format option for Datepicker Field
+* Fixed notices when multiple single boxes were present and the first one had a required error
+* New menu icon

+= 1.3.2 =
+* Added Number field type
+* Removed notice regarding post thumbnail on certain themes
+* New branding to match website

+= 1.3.1 =
+* Fixed preview draft not showing the correct custom fields in certain conditions
+* Fixed a fatal error that was happening in certain conditions when adding a new Custom Fields Creator Meta Box

+= 1.3.0 =
+* Security Fixes

+= 1.2.9 =
+* Added Lables field in Custom Fields Creator next to Options for checkboxes, selects and radios

+= 1.2.8 =
+* Added Phone field type
+* Added HTML field type
+* Added Time Picker field type
+* Added Default Text for textarea field instead of Default Value

+= 1.2.7 =
+* Added Heading field type
+* Added Colorpicker field type
+* Added Currency field type
+* Added number of rows and readonly options to the textarea field
+* Added error notice for users with a php version lower than 5.3.0 on the settings page

+= 1.2.6 =
+* Small change in saving single metaboxes
+* Fixed a possible conflict with ACF Pro

 = 1.2.5 =
 * Minor compatibility tweeks for WordPress 4.5
 * Added new filter for registration errors:'wck_registration_errors'